PaddlePaddle/PaddleFL/python/paddle_fl/mpc/examples/mean_normalize_demo/README.md

 default dir path is `./data`.

-Then run the script with command `python prepare.py` to generate random data for demo.
-Otherwise generate your own data, move them to `data_path` and modify corresponding meta info in `prepare.py`.
+Then run the script with command `python prepare.py` to generate random data for demo, which is dumped by numpy and named `feature_data.{i}.npy` located in `data_path`.
+Otherwise generate your own data, move them to `data_path`, name as the same way, and  modify corresponding meta info in `prepare.py`.

 Encrypted data files of feature statstics would be generated and saved in `data_path` directory.
 Different suffix names are used for these files to